whatrocks/blog/src/pages/about/index.md

 My name is Charlie Harrington.
 I'm a software engineer at [Cruise](https://www.getcruise.com) in San Francisco.

-I love old computers, [books of all kinds](/library), building little things, and being outside.
+I love old computers, [books of all kinds](/library), building little things, and the Great Outdoors.

 I'm also in the middle of ~~writing~~ editing a novel about robots.
 More on that soon!

-### You can find me elsewhere as @whatrocks
+### You can follow me elsewhere as @whatrocks

 * [Twitter](https://twitter.com/whatrocks)
 * [GitHub](https://github.com/whatrocks)